 The Dallas Fed’s Richard Fisher at the Asia Society

 Fisher spoke at the Asia Society in Hong Kong on Friday, April 4, about “forward guidance” in monetary policy, which he described as “the subject du jour of central bankers.”
 It recently became a focus of discussion again in the U.S. after the Fed’s March FOMC meeting, when the Fed decided to go with “qualitative” rather than “quantitative” guidance regarding its future monetary policy statements.
-During his address, Fisher also spoke about the types of forward guidance that central banks could give: Odyssean (clear-cut quantitative goal posts) or Delphic (qualitative without contingent commitments to specific goals).
+During his address, Fisher also spoke about the fallout from quantitative easing (or QE), both favorable and unfavorable.
+In the last article of this series, we discussed the favorable outcomes Fisher described.
+This article considers some of the unfavorable outcomes he outlined.

-To learn more of what Fisher had to say about Odyssean and Delphic forward guidance, please read on to Part 7 of this series.
+To learn about what Fisher had to say about the pace of tapering, please read on to Part 5 of this series.